 Trucking Companies Opting into AAP

 If you have an interprovincial company participating in the AAP and do not have Manitoba-resident owner operators or workers and no business location within Manitoba, you do not have to contact the Manitoba WCB - once you register for this program with the compensation board of your home province, they will contact us to let us know you are participating in the AAP.
 Once we are informed, we will set up a file on your behalf.
 The file exists for the purpose of obtaining clearance status if someone is determining whether you can work in Manitoba.
-In addition, if one of your owner operators or workers is injured while in Manitoba, they will have the choice of applying for workers' compensation benefits from Manitoba or from their resident jurisdiction.

 In order to be classified to participate in the AAP, companies must complete an application in the province or territory where their workers live.
 If you have owner operators or workers who live in Manitoba and would like more information about the AAP or an application form to participate, please click here.